Iran’s Supreme Leader Dismisses Calls To Change The Hijab Law — On International Women's Day

 Ayatollah Ali Khamenei spoke harshly against those seeking change to laws requiring women to wear hijab outdoors.

-In a speech marking the birthday of the Prophet Muhammad’s daughter, Fatima, that also coincided with International Women’s Day, Khamenei described “the enemy's extensive propaganda and huge investment" against hijab.
+In a speech marking the birthday of the Prophet Muhammad’s daughter, Fatimah, that also coincided with International Women’s Day, Khamenei described “the enemy's extensive propaganda and huge investment" against hijab.

 He blasted journalists, clerics, and intellectuals for calling to revise the hijab law and allowing people to dress as they want.
 "This argument can be made about all social sins.
 For example, it can be said that selling alcoholic drinks must be allowed and people can decide whether to drink or not drink, he said.